Vyachowski/diet-bot/PROJECT.md

 Just a simple bot that can provide a week menu and a grocery list from preloaded menu.

+* Create a data module with preloaded menu
-* Create a data module
+* Create a part of data access module with ability to provide a data
-* Telegram bot with
+* Telegram bot that fetch a data and display it in a bot